Top Ten Tools for writers from Showflipper!

 This is content curation and research saving tool very effective for busy writers.
 Comes in free and paid versions.
 Put all your research on one website and create notes just like “sticky notes”.
 This will help you organize your thoughts, research and writing in various groups.

 The best tool for re-writing or re-editing.
 It helps to re-draft and re-frame content as and when required.
 All your writing can be clubbed into one cohesive manuscript and helps to edit.
 You can even create profiles of characters, add viewpoints etc. Is focusing on your problem, this tool will help you with goal setting function.

 Publish your book on ShowFlipper.

 For movie and scriptwriters, this tool helps to create screenplays once the draft has been uploaded.
-It is feature rich with real-time layout option, collaborations bookmarks.
+It is feature-rich with a real-time layout option, collaborations bookmarks.
 It even lets you add images!
 Gets you to auto-complete your manuscript based on the development.
 It also gives editing, re-writing and collaborations tools.
-Accepts multiple file formats with revisions and other things.
+Accepts multiple file-formats with revisions and other things.
 Plus it can be used on a mobile.

 If you believe that content is above formatting, this tool is for you!
 It helps you to markup your text.
 Forget separate files and it will organize all for you in a library.
 You can even refer between chapters easily.
 Take your work on the go with Cloud function for all operating systems.

 This tool is very much like the one mentioned earlier.
 Plus it gives word count and estimated time to read.
 How cool is that?
 Keep writing without distractions with goal setting functionality and works on all formats.